What about my API documentation now that Swashbuckle (Swagger) is no longer a dependency in ASP.NET 9

 For over a year, the ASP.NET teams has been working on their own built-in implementation (Microsoft.AspNetCore.OpenApi) to generate an OpenAPI document.
 Until now you could opt-in to this new behavior, but from ASP.NET 9 this changes, making it the default.

-Let's take a look at what this means for your API documentation and go through some options to render the OpenAPI document (as this isn't included).
+Let's take a look at what this means for your API documentation and go through some options to render the OpenAPI document.

 format_quote